TheClonerx/cppnet/README.md

 # CPPNET
 ### An easy to use C++ networking library.

-This project aims to create an intuitive and easy to use wrappers around the linux system calls
+This project aims to create an intuitive and easy to use wrappers around native API calls.

 ## Building
 This will build just the library.